bao-project/bao-docs/source/development/misra.rst

 Rule Categories and Guideline Requalification Plan (GRP)
 ------------------------------------------------------------

-MISRA rules can be categorized as mandatory, required, or advisory.
+:term:`MISRA` rules can be categorized as mandatory, required, or advisory.
 This categorization defines whether or not a :ref:`deviation<deviations>` is allowed and, in case it is, if a :ref:`deviation record or permit<deviation_records>` is required:

 * **Mandatory**: a deviation is never allowed;